-That’s a question that lately is attracting more and more attention to the construction industry.
-Interestingly enough, there are many different answers to it, as well.
+That’s a question that lately is attracting more and more attention within the construction industry.
+Interestingly enough, there are many different answers to it.
 The truth is that Building Information Modeling is much more than a software solution, as it touches upon the way you organise your workflows, collaborate and interact with other project stakeholders.

 With that in mind, it becomes clear that the success of implementing and managing BIM in your organisation goes hand in hand with reinventing both your internal and external systems and processes.

 We are referring to a major paradigm shift that requires a lot of work, brave initiatives and continuous effort to educate your team on the ways in which Building Information Modeling can improve their daily working routine and remove their admin and mental burden.